-Verify that no floppy diskette or CD is currently in the computer.
-If a diskette or CD is in the computer that is not bootable your computer may try booting from it and cause this error message.
+Verify that no floppy diskette or CD (compact disc) is currently in the computer.
+If a non-bootable diskette or CD is in the computer, your computer may try booting from it and cause this error message.

-- Verify that your hard drive is setup and detected properly in CMOS setup.
-You're computer should list a hard drive installed either under the main page or the drives page in CMOS setup.
-If CMOS indicates the drive is not installed or not detected skip to Hard drive is bad or not connected properly.
+- Your computer should list a hard drive installed on the main page or the drives page in CMOS setup.
+If CMOS indicates the drive is not installed or not detected, skip to hard drive is bad or not connected properly.

 - Floppy drive

 - CD drive

 - Hard drive